Download document () of 20

 Why rack hygiene matters more than ever

 As virtualization and hardware consolidation continue to increase rack density, maintaining proper rack hygiene has become more important than ever.
-Higher densities lead to rising heat loads, larger cable volumes, and more frequent airflow obstructions, all of which contribute to cooling inefficiencies.
+Higher densities lead to rising heat loads, larger cable volumes and more frequent airflow obstructions, all of which contribute to cooling inefficiencies.
 When airflow isn’t properly managed, hot air can mix with supply air, reducing equipment efficiency and forcing cooling systems to work harder than necessary.
 This not only drives up energy costs but also increases the risk of hardware failure.
 In short, poor airflow management has a direct impact on both uptime and operating expenses, making effective rack hygiene essential for reliable data center performance.

 Server racks, enclosures & thermal management resources